 When is massage available at Boston Medical Center?

 Massage Therapy is offered on Wednesday and Thursday by appointment only in the Family Medicine Clinic.
 Paula Nesoff, LMT, provides a consultation to all new patients and works to create a massage experience that fits each person’s needs.
 Hour-long massages are available for a modest fee.
+A limited number of massage appointments are reserved for BMC staff.
+Hour-long massages are available for only $50.
+You can email Breighl.Mobley@bmc.org for more information or to reserve an appointment.

 Acupuncture is a form of traditional Chinese medicine that dates back more than 2,500 years.
 It is based on the belief that the body contains energy called Qi (sounds like chee).
 This energy flows throughout the body on pathways called meridians.
 When a person is healthy, the energy flows freely.
 When a person is ill, the energy may be weak or blocked.
 During acupuncture, the therapist tries to improve the energy flow along the meridians.